Please contact the library if you have materials that you wish to donate

 The Special Collections & Archives at the Wardman Library acquires materials that has research and historical value to the Whittier College community.
 Reflecting the College's yearly functions in the areas of administration, teaching, research, student activities, and cultural enrichment, as well as items documenting the achievements of faculty, staff, and students.
 Archival material in all formats are deemed to have historical value if they relate directly to core values, mission, and activities of the Whittier College.
 The library reserves the right to decline or deaccession materials that do not fit our collection policy.

-The Special Collections & Archives is the official home for Whittier College's historical documents, photographs, publications, and other campus- related collections.
-Its purpose is to document the history of the College and the surrounding Whittier community and to provide primary source materials for students, faculty, alumni, scholars, genealogists, and other research minded persons.
+The Special Collections & Archives is the official home for Whittier College's historical documents, photographs, publications, and other campus related material.
+The collection is a representative record of Whittier College history and the surrounding Whittier community.
+The archive provides primary resource materials for students, faculty, alumni, scholars, and researchers.

-To appraise, collect, arrange, describe, make available, and preserve materials of historical value directly related to Whittier College, its students, faculty, alumni, and the surrounding community.
+Core Mission: To provide access and research services to Whittier College affiliates and independent researchers.
+We appraise, collect, arrange, describe, and preserve materials of historical value that are directly related to Whittier College students, faculty, alumni, and college affiliations within the local community.

 Finding aids are a guide to the contents of an archival collection.
 Finding aids give researchers a description of the items and where to locate them.

 To request a reproduction from our collections patrons must fill out the form above.
 Requests are either for a personal reproduction, or, for publication and reproduction requests.
 However, patrons are allowed to use their own devices to take pictures of those materials not held in copyright and without restrictions.